 Great JV CEOs earn the right to have critical conversations by developing an analytically sound, visually compelling, and integrated picture of the JV’s performance, risks, and prospects.
 We think of this as the JV equivalent of an Investor Presentation.
 Without this, JV owners lack an accurate and shared basis for taking collective decisions.

 Exhibit 5: Structure Critical JV Conversations

 - JV CEO leads conversation around a proposed solution and plan related to specific opportunity or issue, with conversation oriented toward a “yes or no” answer from owners

 - Limited time spent on business context, performance, gaps, threats, options/alternatives, etc.

 - May leverage owner survey data to show alignment

-JV CEO outlines implementation – key actions, resourcing requirements (including those from owners so that owners know what signing up for
+- JV CEO outlines implementation – key actions, resourcing requirements (including those from owners so that owners know what they are signing up for)

 When to Use:

 Owners understand venture performance, risks, and prospects; are generally aligned on the issue; and have history with one another

 - JV CEO organizes conversation around set of options to address opportunity or issue – and includes own view of preferred option